sova-org/Sova/website/static/doc_define_languages/define-languages.typ

 \

-*Abstract.* theTool has been designed so that it is (relatively) simple for a user to define their own scripting language(s) to be used for Live-Coding the steps of a pattern.
+*Abstract.* theTool has been designed so that it is (relatively) simple for a user to define their own scripting language(s) to be used for Live-Coding the steps of a scene.
 The general idea is to write a compiler that will translate scripts to a low-level language – theLanguage – that is interpreted by the theTool scheduler.
 This requires to know theLanguage and to understand how the theTool scheduler works, which is the object of this document.
 At the end we also give a few guidelines on how to properly integrate a new scripting language into theTool.